zeyad2/Nike-Landing-Page/README.md

-# Nike Landing Page - Modern E-commerce Website
+# Nike Landing Page - Modern E-commerce Landing Page

 A responsive, modern Nike landing page built with React and Tailwind CSS, featuring a sleek design and smooth user experience.
 This project demonstrates modern web development practices with a focus on performance, accessibility, and maintainable code architecture.